lunchbag/hugo-blog/content/posts/new-beginnings.md

 * **Maximizing free time and experiences** over maximizing profits
 * See those who help us on our journey as **peers** rather than subordinates
 * **Taking your time and enjoying the journey** over racing against the clock to get to the next milestone
+* Collaboration and knowledge sharing should be **meaningful and rewarding**, not transactional

 ## How can Picnic Collective help me?

 Nobody has all the skills needed to run a business, and as solopreneurs and bootstrapped founders, we're further disadvantaged by being limited in our time and resources.
 Identifying areas of need outside your experience is daunting and evaluating the caliber of a potential hire with a disjoint skillset as you is full of risks.
 Oftentimes, this is when one might feel like they need to give up equity in exchange for investors' guidance, expertise and network.

-Few people talk about the alternative, and I found that by [sharing my own experiences with hiring](https://lunchbag.ca/feb-weekly-3/) as a solopreneur, it opened a lot of my readers' eyes to what might be helpful to their own business.
-I unexpectedly received a number of requests for my hire's contact information since they found value in a trusted referral and knowing exactly the scope of work they could provide.
+Few people talk about the alternative, and I found that by [sharing my own experiences with hiring](https://lunchbag.ca/feb-weekly-3/) as a solopreneur, it opened a lot of my readers' eyes to what might be helpful to their own business (as they say, you don't know what you don't know!).
+What was obvious to my marketing hire to tackle first would have never landed on my engineering brain's radar.
+And now that I was sharing this experience more widely, I saw that many other founders were inspired to start noticing their own blind spots.

-**I believe there is a unique opportunity here to connect pre-vetted, on-demand industry experts with established solopreneurs and bootstrapped companies in a way where everybody benefits greatly.**
+The benefits of knowledge sharing are undeniable but can be elusive if, as a company of one, we're not reading the right blogs, asking the right questions, or chatting with the right people.

+I received a lot of help from within my network because I wasn't shy to pick at my friends' brains or ask endless questions when it was well-received.
+However, not everyone has the personality, the time or the network for this.

+I envision a community of exceptional individuals, such as industry experts, subject matter experts, solopreneurs and bootstrapped founders, who are connected by a shared drive to redefine what work, retirement, freedom and financial independence means to them.

+This will be a collective of highly-vetted folks forming a trusted community that can provide a host of resources to each other's individual paths to freedom.

 ## What if I don't have a business yet or I'm not sure if entrepreneurship is for me?